 How often do you expand your literary horizons to books published in other cultures and countries?
-There's a wealth of knowlegde out there that is informed by international cultural perspectives that English-only readers may have never considered—but those doors can open to those who look for them.
-Here, translator Nicky Harman addresses several compelling reasons why you should read more translated literature:
+There's a wealth of knowledge out there that is informed by international cultural perspectives that English-only readers may have never considered—but those doors can open to those who look for them.
+Here, translator Nicky Harman addresses several compelling reasons why you should read more translated literature.

 6 Reasons to Read Translated Literature

 1. Most of us don’t need a reason, because we’re reading translated literature already

 Classic literary works—and even The Bible—have become so much a part of our common culture that we don’t think of them as translated.
 And where would modern philosophy be without Plato and Aristotle, translated into Arabic, then into Latin, and then into the vernacular during the Middle Ages?
 As for newer classics: Who hasn’t read Asterix (translated by Anthea Bell), or immersed themselves in Nordic thrillers like Stieg Larsson’s The Girl with Dragon Tattoo (translated by Reg Keeland)?